PeterVranken/ST4ForOctave/readMe.md

 revisions the 64 Bit integer operations, which are required to run some of the samples.
 Moreover, MATLAB 2012 still comes with an incompatible old Java version and can't be used.
-This revision of StringTemplate for Octave has been successfully tested with MATLAB 2015b and 2019b.
+This revision of StringTemplate for Octave has been successfully tested with MATLAB 2021b.